-- This paper is distance taught using Moodle.
-There are three compulsory weekend residentials in Dunedin through the year.
+This paper is distance taught using Moodle.
+There are three compulsory two-day residentials in Dunedin through the year.
 Students are expected to participate in one small group videoconference and one full group convened videoconference for each module.
 There are three written assignments to be completed through the year.

 - There is no required textbook.
 Core reading will be supplied, and wider, self-directed exploration of literature will be encouraged.